SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson4_ListsAndTables/Notes_Lesson4_ListsAndTables.md

   - nested tables inside a `table data cell`
   - cells must always be nested inside a row element
   - the scope for the header cell elements

+- Typicall a page should include headers and footers unless there is a reason not to do so

 #### HTML and CSS tricks